 My second coach didn’t cost me as much.
 She was great and I made my money back on the investment back not too long after deciding to work with her.
 But her system was really hands off from her.

-The structure of her coaching was tat every wee I would get a Google Doc from her ebook.
+The structure of her coaching was that every week I would get a Google Doc from her ebook.
 It was great information and I learned a ton.
 But I had to beg to talk to her and ask questions.
-It was really ands off for her.
+It was really hands off for her.

 And I realized what I really needed.
 I wanted support.
 AND I wanted someone to answer my questions.
 I wanted coaching that was tailored to me and my current position and what I needed.

 How many times did I spend my time spinning my wheels on something I knew was probably simple but simply didn’t have the right person to ask about it?

 Courses are great, but what I really need to boost my success is engagement and person-ability.
 The best thing anyone can give you is their time, which is why I’m always so hands on with my clients.

 Here are some tips below on how to find a business coach that best meets your needs.

 Getting involved within a community of peers is going to help you get a lot of free ifo.
 Facebook groups for loggers, entrepreneurs and coaches are great for finding free value and community.
 It’s also going to start giving you a peek at some potentials you might want to work with.

 Ask Your Network

 Once you start connecting with peers in your niche, start asking around.
 Ask people you admire who they worked with.
 Ask people you see succeeding how they got where they are.